bitcoinops/bitcoinops.github.io/_topics/en/simplicity.md

     url: /en/newsletters/2020/08/05/#bip-taproot
     date: 2020-08-05

+  - title: "BTC-Lisp (based on Chia Lisp) as an alternative to Simplicity"
+    url: /en/newsletters/2022/03/16/#using-chia-lisp

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "Simplicity: A New Language for Blockchains"